Reviewed By: Dr. Kurt Kloss, MD

 The Lymphatic/Immune System

 The lymphatic and immune system act as a filter for the body.
 Unlike the urinary system, this system filters out invaders to the body, such as viruses and bacteria.
 The lymphatic system is made of the tonsils, thymus, spleen, and many lymph nodes found all over the body.
 This system circulates a liquid called lymph throughout the body, via the bloodstream.

 This fluid circulation is important in maintaining the health of the body.
 It removes excess fluid from around tissues, transports white blood cells to the bones, and absorbs fatty acids and fat from the intestines.
 It also plays a part in the immune system as it carries antigen-producing cells to the lymph node when an infection has been discovered.
 As lymph passes through the lymph nodes, they act as filters, catching the intruders in their tissues.

 When describing the immune system, scientists describe two different types of protections.
 The first is innate immunity.
-They are the natural protectors the body has to keep invaders, or antigens, out.
-The skin acts as a barrier for most of the body.
+They are the natural protectors the body owns to keep invaders, or antigens, out.
+The skin, for instance, acts as a barrier for most of the body.
 Saliva, tears, mucus and sweat all have properties that kill many antigens.
 Stomach acid destroys most antigens that are consumed.

-The adaptive immune system describes the actions the body takes when a specific antigen is detected.
-This includes producing antibodies to fight the virus that has been inhaled into the lungs, for example.
-There are several tools the immune system uses, including killer T cells, which will kill infected cells and thus kill the virus.
+The adaptive immune system, which is the second type, describes the actions taken by the body when a specific antigen is detected.
+This includes the production of antibodies to fight the virus that has been inhaled into the lungs, for example.
+There are several tools that the immune system uses, including killer T cells, which will exterminate infected cells and kill the virus.
 The immune system also has an amazing ability to remember antigens which have invaded from the past.
-This is why a person who has previously had the chicken pox, for example, won't get sick with it again.
+This is why a person, who has previously had the chicken pox, for example, won't get sick with it again.
 If the virus enters the body, the immune system already has the tools needed to fight it on hand.